Delaware Edtech.Org Summer Technology Academy at DSU@Wilmington | Ages 15-19 | June 20-July 29 | Monday through Thursday, 9 a.m.-3 p.m.

 Cost: $50 per person

-Last day to register for camp is the Tuesday before the camp starts. ( PLEASE BE ADVISED THAT EACH CAMP HAS ONLY 12 SEATS).
+Last day to register for camp is the Monday at 3:30 pm (week prior before the camp starts, registration forms MUST be processed by noon Tuesday). ( PLEASE BE ADVISED THAT EACH CAMP HAS ONLY 12 SEATS).
 Before & After (7:30 am - 5:30 pm) is available for an additional charge of $25.00

 Are you looking for a program that will help your child learn how science, technology, engineering and math impact our everyday lives?
 Look no further!
 Come join us as we learn to design and build solutions using LEGO elements.
 This is a hands-on program designed to capture young children’s curiosity and direct it toward discovering how science and technology impact the world around them, and features a real-world challenge to be solved by research, critical thinking and imagination.
 Your child will build simple machines using gears, pulleys, levers, switches and cranks.
 Each week he or she will tackle a different problem or challenge.
 Children will display their creativity as they work together as a team to research and build models that solve problems engineers and scientists face every day.